Fractal

 • Compiler design.

-Building microApps, with Fractal Programming is an entirely different experience from rewriting/recoding a legacy app.
+Building microApps, with Fractal Computing is an entirely different experience from rewriting/recoding a legacy app.

 Many legacy apps have evolved into code thorn beds that do not provide what the business needs.
 Many firms, particularly with their Customer Care and Billing Systems, have adapted their business to the constraints of their legacy apps because the apps do not natively match the firm’s business processes.